Liturgical Music at the Cathedral

 The Cathedral has five dedicated choirs which perform in rotation, singing at a total of eight services each week.
 Vespers and Mass are sung every weekday (except Friday) alongside the principal Sunday services.
 The music list contains details of the repertoire which the choirs sing at services.

-Click here for the choir recruitment flyer.
+Click here for the scholarship flyer.

 5.30pm Mass boys